-Murdered Slovakian Reporter Was Investigating High-Level Corruption
+Yet Another Reporter Has Been Killed For Investigating Corruption.
+This Time His Girlfriend Was Too.

 In a Facebook post Sept.
 5, Kuciak accused Kočner of harassing him, saying Kočner had threatened him by phone to collect “dirt on me and my family, and that he would never again be written about.”
 He filed a complaint with the public prosecutor’s office the next day.
 He complained in another Facebook posting Oct.
 20 that his complaint had been ignored.

-Reached for comment by Slovakian reporters, Kočner denied threatening Kuciak, denied knowing of any formal criminal complaint and said that he learned of the murder only Monday morning from news reports.
+Reached for comment by Slovak reporters, Kočner denied threatening Kuciak, denied knowing of any formal criminal complaint, and said that he learned of the murder only Monday morning from news reports.

-He denied having negative interactions with the reporter, though he also admitted that he had suggested that any negative information he learned about Kuciak could also be reporter.
+He denied having negative interactions with the reporter, though he also admitted that he had suggested that any negative information he learned about Kuciak could also be reported.

 “I have never met with Mr. Kuciak but he has sent me several times e-mail about the things that he was interested in in connection with my name, and I have always responded to him correctly by e-mail, and Mr. Kuciak has also published my replies," Kočner said.

 Parallels were immediately drawn between Kuciak’s murder and the car-bombing death of Galizia in Malta.
-Like Kuciak, Galizia covered high level corruption and fraud and had frequently been criticized and threatened for her work.
+Like Kuciak, Galizia covered high-level corruption and fraud and had frequently been criticized and threatened for her work.
 Thousands of protesters lined the streets of the tiny island during her funeral.
-Ten people initially were arrested in her murder but so far only three Maltese citizens have been charged with the crime.
+Ten people initially were arrested in her murder, but so far only three Maltese citizens have been charged with the crime.

 Mitch Prothero is a World reporter based in Brussels.
 Contact this reporter at mitch.prothero@buzzfeed.com PGP DEA2 3058 0AA4 AA24 A16D 1303 420F 3ED9 DE5D 85A9